-From school health checks to vaccinations, active living to parenting support you can find out more about what is on offer here.
+From school health checks to vaccinations, active living to parenting support you can find out more about what is on offer.

 Healthy Child Programme

-We make sure services are available to offer every family a programme of screening tests, developmental reviews, information and support for parenting and help making healthy choices.
+We make sure services are available to offer every family a programme of screening tests, developmental reviews, information and support for parenting and help to make healthy choices.

 This is part of the nationwide Healthy Child Programme.
 School nurses lead on delivering this in partnership in other services.

 You can read more about the programme in the documents attached to this page.
 Or find out about Healthy Child Programme: pregnancy and the first 5 years of life.

 School nurses are qualified nurses who, along with health visitors, are responsible for helping improve the health of parents, children and young people.